 Father Serra Goes to the New World

-In 1750, Father Serra was old (by the standards of his day) and in poor health.
+In 1750, Father Serra was old (by the standards of his day) and in bad health.
 In spite of that, Serra volunteered to become a Franciscan missionary in the New World.

-He was sick when he arrived in Vera Cruz, Mexico, but insisted on walking from there all the way to Mexico City, 200 miles away.
-Along the way, a mosquito bit him and the bite became infected.
+Serra was sick when he arrived in Vera Cruz, Mexico, but he insisted on walking from there all the way to Mexico City, 200 miles away.
+Along the way, a mosquito bit him, and the bite became infected.
 This injury bothered him for the rest of his life.

 Father Serra Goes to California